Metal Gear Rising: Revengeance: Move to PlatinumGames

 Despite having thought out stories and scenarios for the game, Kojima Productions were finding it difficult to design the game around the cutting concept.
 The project was quietly cancelled in late 2010, and whilst Kojima had considered moving the project to developers abroad, he felt that a Japanese developer would be more suited to produce a ninja action game.
-In early 2011, Kojima met PlatinumGames' Atsushi Inaba who asked him about the state of Metal Gear Solid: Rising and Kojima later requested them to work in the game.
+In early 2011, Kojima met PlatinumGames' Atsushi Inaba, who asked him about the state of Metal Gear Solid: Rising, and Kojima later requested him to work on the game.
 This new version, titled Metal Gear Rising: Revengeance, was first revealed via a trailer shown at the Spike Video Game Awards on December 10, 2011.
-PlatinumGames requested a change of setting in order to have less restrictions in the creation of the game.
-Shortly after starting development, PlatinumGames discarded the stealth element, with Kojima noting that the original staff did not find it fit with high speed action.
-However, they were incorporated as Inaba found the original game system too "dull."
-Artist Yoji Shinkawa worked in the game but only to design Raiden, while freelancer artist Kenichirou Yoshimura is the character designer whose objective is making his work fit with Shinkawa's style.
+PlatinumGames requested a change of setting in order to have less restrictions on the creation of the game.
+Shortly after starting development, PlatinumGames discarded the stealth element, with Kojima noting that the original staff did not find it to fit with high-speed action.
+However, it was later incorporated again as Inaba found the original game system too "dull."

 The first trailer confirmed that Raiden would once again be voiced by Quinton Flynn, who had previously stated that Konami had not contacted him regarding the game.
-The game's title was changed to Metal Gear Rising: Revengeance with "Revengeance" coming from Kojima Productions' desire "to get revenge or vengeance on the original failed Metal Gear Solid: Rising project" while the stating "Rising" represents Raiden's character.
+The game's title was changed to Metal Gear Rising: Revengeance, with "Revengeance" coming from Kojima Productions' desire "to get revenge or vengeance on the original failed Metal Gear Solid: Rising project" while the stating "Rising" represents Raiden's character.
 Kojima also confirmed Rising would run at 60 frames per second, a requirement he personally requested of PlatinumGames.
-The rewrite of the game's script took two months for Kojima Productions to make, in contrast to the original one which took ten months, with the scriptwriter being Etsu Tamari.
-Tamari often discussed with director Santo when the two studios had different opinions regarding the story.
-The plot was written with the idea of being accessible to people who have not played previous Metal Gear games.
-There was also a need to reduce the length of cutscenes so that it would balance the playing time.
-However, no part of the script was removed in the process.
-Human soldiers were removed from the game to avoid censorship issues in Japan.